petm5/mcbe-server/README.md

-# Admin scripts for Minecraft Bedrock
+# Scripts for Minecraft Bedrock server adminisration

-This repo contains scripts for managing [a containerized Minecraft Bedrock server](https://github.com/itzg/docker-minecraft-bedrock-server/actions) (With rootless Podman in this case), with backups managed by Snapper.
+This repo contains scripts for managing [a containerized Minecraft Bedrock server](https://github.com/itzg/docker-minecraft-bedrock-server/actions) with backups managed by Snapper.

-The scripts and configs do not support multiple servers for now, and are set up to manage my own SMP (Cheesecraft) by default.
+The scripts and configs are set up to manage my own SMP (Cheesecraft) by default.
 You can easily modify them to manage your own server setup instead.

 # Usage